 Job scams are relatively common in today’s market.
-What that means for you as a job seeker is that—besides searching for vacancies that sound like a good fit for your skills and experience—you need to be on the lookout for hoax job listings.
+What that means for you as a job seeker is that not only do you need to search for vacancies that sound like a good fit for your skills and experience, but you also need to be on the lookout for hoax job listings.

 As you conduct your job search, you need to learn how to identify these job scams before you inadvertently become a victim.
 Falling for a job scam means your identity, reputation, and finances are at risk.
 Plus, you would lose time that you could have spent searching and applying for legitimate job opportunities.

 So, how can you identify job scams before you fall into their trap?

 Here’s a handy guide to help you be alert in your job search so you can avoid fraudulent listings.

 1. Look Out for Red Flags